rohan-paul/rohan-paul/README.md

 - **International Banking Financial Analyst (10 long years, across India and Australia) transitioned to full-time Software Engineering**

-- 🔭 **Currently transitioning my career into Data-Science & Machine-Learning.
+- 🔭 **Currently transitioning again my career into Data-Science & Machine-Learning.
 And, over the previous two years worked as a Front-End Engineer (React, React-Native and Angular stack) in Bangalore and Hyderabad startup space in Fintech and Shipping-tech domain**

 - 📫 Connect with me on these **Social Media** platforms.